-In this future, team members will build & share custom “data apps.”
-These modular “data apps” will make it easy for team members to create, share, and pull from custom data analytics methods and pipelines.
-Unlike the self-contained tools before it, these “data apps” will support automation, scheduling, and integration at their core, making them flexible and practical.
+In this future, team members will build & share custom “data notebooks.”
+These modular “data notebooks” will make it easy for team members to create, share, and pull from custom data analytics methods and pipelines.
+Unlike the self-contained tools before it, these “data notebooks” will support automation, scheduling, and integration at their core, making them flexible and practical.

 The result: data embedded into everyday actions.

 Let’s be clear: this is not about making data analytics “easier” or “code free.”

 If data is an organization's lifeblood, then we need a cardiovascular system, not an IV.

 We need data systems that compound & grow collaboratively, focusing less on injecting analytics methods and more on composing those methods into tailored workflows.